 RELATED: Thrill to These Awesome Long Island Amusement Parks

 The Tunnel of Terror at Splish Splash features a 40-foot vertical drop.
 Yikes.

 The bumper boats might not be the primary attraction at this multi-themed family center in the center of the Island.
 But after a few runs on the go-kart course and roller coaster, and some swings in the batting cage, who can resist cooling off on the bumper car-like water track?
 Note: The demolition-derby theme requires kids to be at least 44 inches tall.

 Splish Splash — Calverton

 When most Long Islanders think water park they immediately think Splish Splash.
 And, why not?
 This 95-acre park has enough water-themed rides, slides, and attractions to keep an entire family happily saturated.
-For thrill seekers, there are two new rides to check out this summer: Riptide Racer, a high-speed water race; and Bombs Away, which features dueling 300-foot slides.
+Thrill seekers should seek out Riptide Racer, a high-speed water race, and Bombs Away, which features dueling 300-foot slides.
 A family of four can take a ride on Bootleggers Run, and there's a large kiddie area just for little ones.
 And, Parrots of the Caribbean is back.
 Check out the live performances from June 16th to September 3rd.

 Town of Brookhaven Pools — Centereach and Holtsville

 Families have their choice of two public pools in the Town of Brookhaven.
 The main pool in Centereach has a 16-foot slide and a spray pad with water features for younger children, while the Holtsville complex includes the main pool, dive tank, and a kiddie pool.